prernaadvani/whatsprernacooking/_posts/2021-01-17-carrot-cake.md

   thumbnail: /images/carrot cake/cake 12.png
 ---

 A lovely cake, spice, and carrot combination.
+(Apologies for the messy picture - forgot to take a clean one after slicing the cake)

 The recipe that I used is adapted from [Sally's Baking Addiction](https://sallysbakingaddiction.com/my-favorite-carrot-cake-recipe/#tasty-recipes-69458)